Usbac/borealis/docs/en/stdlib/string.md

 ### Split

-`split(string str, string separator): array`
+`split(string str, string separator): table`

-Returns an array of strings, each of which is a substring of string formed by splitting it on boundaries formed by the separator.
+Returns a table of strings, each of which is a substring of string formed by splitting it on boundaries formed by the separator.

 ```borealis
 String.split('i,love,you'); # Returns ['i', 'love', 'you']